How to Make a Gif in Photoshop

 9. Celebrate

-Step 1: Upload Images to Photoshop
+Step 1: Upload images to Photoshop

-To start, create a new document and input what size you’d like your canvas to be, as this will be the size of your gif when you export.
+To start, create a new document and input what size you’d like your canvas to be—this should be the size you want your final gif to be when you export.
 Then, you’ll need to upload the files you want to work with in Photoshop.
 Go to File > Scripts > Load Files Into Stack.
-Choose either Files or Folders to upload and then select Browse and select each file you want to use.
-After you click OK, Photoshop will automatically create a layer for each image.
-Easy-peasy.

 Photoshop settings showing scripts and load files into stack options.